4 Important Bioconductor Package Development Features

 Every submitted Bioconductor package should have at least one Rmd (preferred) or

-Rnw vignette, ideally utilizing BiocStyle::html_document
+Rnw vignette, ideally utilizing BiocStyle::html_document as output

 rendering.
 This should include evaluated R package code and a detailed